Car titles are complicated. What do I really need to know to get a car title loan?

 A copy of a utility bill with your residence address;

 A copy of two most recent pay stubs;

 A copy of two most recent bank statements (three if you are self-employed;

 The documents may be scanned or emailed to email@example.com

 What locations do you serve?

 Los Angeles, San Diego, Long Beach, San Bernardino, Riverside, Bakersfield, Modesto, Fresno, Stockton, Sacramento, Anaheim, Ontario, Santa Ana, Irvine, Chula Vista, Fontana, Moreno Valley, Garden Grove, Torrance, Victorville and many other cities.

-Fast Cash Loan Tip - For even faster service, snap a photo of your Vehicle Identification Number (VIN.)
-The VIN may be found on the inside panel of the driver’s side door.
-Or, the VIN may be found on the driver’s side dashboard near the windshield wiper.
-The dashboard VIN is easy to spot from outside the vehicle.
+For even faster service, snap a photo of your Vehicle Identification Number.
+The number may be found on the inside panel of the driver’s side door.
+Or, the number may be found on the driver’s side dashboard near the windshield wiper.
+The dashboard number is easy to spot from outside the vehicle.

-Fast Cash Loan Tip - You should also locate your vehicle title.
+In addition, you should locate your vehicle title.
 If your car title is possessed by another lender, no problem.
 Simply have their contact information available when you call.
-Many people have loans made or arranged through Loan Mart, Title Max, Fast Auto Loan, Loan Me, Wilshire Consumer Credit and others.
+Many people have loans made or arranged through Loan Mart, Title Max, Fast Auto Loan, Loan Me, and others.
 If you want to compare monthly payments with other lenders, enter your information on the Compare Form.

-Fast Cash Loan Tip – If you’ve never had an auto title loan or you have bad credit, don’t worry.
+If you’ve never had an auto title loan or you have bad credit, don’t worry.
 People with bad credit can often get a car title loan.
-A lender cannot run your credit without your permission.
+Above all, a lender cannot run your credit without your permission.
 Your pink slip loan is important to us.
 We will walk you through each step.
 Fast, efficient service is what we offer.
 We will get your car cash loan to you quickly.